-NOTE 13: DISCONTINUED OPERATIONS AND ASSETS HELD FOR SALE
+NOTE 12: DISCONTINUED OPERATIONS AND ASSETS HELD FOR SALEDiscontinued operations

-Discontinued operations
+On 21 October 2019, the Company entered into a sale and purchase agreement with PetroNor E&P Limited ("PetroNor"), an exploration & production oil and gas company listed on the Oslo Axess, to divest all outstanding shares in its fully owned subsidiaries Pan-Petroleum Services Holding BV and Pan-Petroleum Nigeria Holding BV (together referred to as "Divested Subsidiaries") for an upfront consideration consisting of the allotment and issue of new PetroNor shares with a fixed value of USD 10 million (the "Share Consideration") plus a revised contingent consideration agreed in December 2020 of up to USD 16.67 million based on future gas production volumes.
+At 31 December 2020, the sale has not yet been completed due to delays related to the COVID-19 pandemic.
+The agreed long-stop date has been extended to 30 June 2021.

-On 21 October 2019, the Company entered into a sale and purchase agreement with PetroNor E&P Limited ("PetroNor"), an exploration & production oil and gas company listed on the Oslo Axess, to divest all outstanding shares in its fully owned subsidiaries Pan-Petroleum Services Holding BV and Pan-Petroleum Nigeria Holding BV (together referred to as "Divested Subsidiaries") for an upfront consideration consisting of the allotment and issue of new PetroNor shares with a fixed value of USD 10 million (the "Share Consideration") plus a contingent consideration of up to USD 25 million based on future gas production volumes.
 PetroNor has an option to pay a portion of the Share Consideration in cash.
 The sale transaction is conditional upon execution and completion of the agreements between PetroNor and YFP, the authorisation of the Nigerian Department of Petroleum Resources and the consent of the Nigerian Minister of Petroleum Resources.
-As a result, the operations of the Group's Divested Subsidiaries have been classified as discontinued operations under IFRS 5.
+As a result, the operations of the Group's Divested Subsidiaries have been classified as discontinued operations under IFRS 5 in 2019 and 2020.

-The results of the Nigerian segment for the comparative periods presented have also been carved out of the operating results and presented below as discontinued operations:
+The results of the Nigerian segment presented as discontinued operations are as follows:

-Amounts in USD 000, unless otherwise stated 2019 2018
+Amounts in USD 000, unless otherwise stated 2020 2019

 DISCONTINUED OPERATIONS

-Oil revenue 8,046 9,474
+Oil revenue 2,307 8,046

-Total revenues 8,046 9,474
+Total revenues 2,307 8,046

-Operating costs (7,525) (7,577)
+Operating costs (4,820) (7,525)

-General and administrative costs (143) (143)
+General and administrative costs (157) (143)

-Depreciation, depletion and amortisation (3,011) (3,282)
+Depreciation, depletion and amortisation - (3,011)

-(Impairment) / reversal of impairment for Oil and gas assets 8,000 -
+(Impairment) / reversal of impairment for Oil and gas assets - 8,000

-EBIT - Operating income/(loss) 5,367 (1,528)
+EBIT - Operating income/(loss) (2,670) 5,367

-Interest costs net of income (444) (296)
+Interest costs net of income (366) (444)

-Other financial costs net of income (101) (120)
+Other financial costs net of income (102) (101)

-Net income/(loss) before tax 4,822 (1,944)
+Net income/(loss) before tax (3,138) 4,822

 Income tax benefit/(expense) - -

-Net income/(loss) for the period from discontinued operations 4,822 (1,944)
+Net income/(loss) for the period from discontinued operations (3,138) 4,822

 EARNINGS PER SHARE

-Basic EPS on profit for the period attributable to equity holders of the parent (USD) from discontinued operations 0.08 (0.04)
+Basic EPS on profit for the period attributable to equity holders of the parent (USD) from discontinued operations (0.05) 0.08

-Diluted EPS on profit for the period attributable to equity holders of the parent (USD) from discontinued operations 0.07 (0.04)
+Diluted EPS on profit for the period attributable to equity holders of the parent (USD) from discontinued operations (0.05) 0.07